ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/_review.md

             - "No"
         correct_answer: 1
         explanation: >
             Yes.
-The advancements made in the Generative AI space with smaller parameter models make LLM inference on CPUs very efficient.
+The advancements made in the Generative AI space with smaller parameter models make LLM inference on CPUs efficient.

     - questions:
         question: >